Privacy Policy

-We are pleased that you are visiting our website.
+We are delighted that you are visiting our website.
 The protection and security of your personal information when using our website is very important to us.
-We would therefore like to inform you at this point which of your personal data we collect when you visit our website and for what purposes it is used.
-Personal data is individual information about personal or factual circumstances of a specific or identifiable natural person (data subject), e.g. name, address, e-mail addresses, user behaviour.
-This is data with which we can identify you.
-In addition, you will also find information on data processing processes outside of this website (e.g. video conferences or newsletters).
+We would therefore like to take this opportunity to inform you about which of your personal data we collect when you visit our website and for what purposes it is used.
+Personal data refers to individual details about the personal or factual circumstances of an identified or identifiable natural person (data subject), e.g. name, address, email addresses, user behaviour.
+This is therefore data that we can use to identify you.
+In addition, you will also find occasional information here about data processing procedures outside this website (e.g. video conferences or newsletters).

 Responsible